 When you send a supervisor to each and every resuscitation attempt it helps to ensure consistency from crew to crew and shift to shift.
 It also helps cut through any issues or problems you might have on scene.
 Our battalion chiefs often act as the family liaison, interact with law enforcement, nurses, or physicians on scene, make sure that policies are followed, and sometimes, even provide expert clinical care if the need arises.
 They are there to support the personnel who are engaged in the resuscitation, and they are there to monitor performance to identify opportunities for improvement.

-In the beginning, there were plenty of paramedics who bristled at the idea of a battalion chief showing up for resuscitation attempts, and some of them thought a second engine was a ludicrous waste of time and money.
+In the beginning, there were plenty of paramedics who bristled at the idea of a Battalion Chief showing up for resuscitation attempts, and some of them thought a second engine was a ludicrous waste of time and money.
 No one feels that way anymore.
-In part, that's because we measure our outcomes and the increase in neurologically intact survival, particularly in calendar year 2012, was undeniable.
-When you have 9 additional survivors who walked out of the hospital (or were at least rolled out in a wheelchair) in a department the size of mine, it means that the majority of the department participated in at least one save.
+In part, that’s because we measure our outcomes and the increase in neurologically intact survival, particularly in calendar year 2011, was undeniable.
+When you have 9 additional survivors who walked out of the hospital in a department the size of mine, it’s a big deal.

 That’s pretty good for morale.